 There are also coastal OOFSs delivered by national agencies or organisms that run their own observational networks.
-This is the case in Spain of ocean model systems from different state and regional government agencies: i.e., Puertos del Estado (SAMOA; Sotillo et al., 2019 and García-León et al., 2022), SOCIB (WMOP; Mourre et al., 2018), MeteoGalicia (MG; Costa et al., 2012) or the case of the Marine Institute ocean forecasting systems for Ireland (Nagy et al., 2020) with coastal systems focused on very limited -highly monitored bay areas.
-In these cases, usually they take advantage of synergies of the combination of high-resolution model solutions and operational observational data sources (being the in-situ operational observational capacity developed by running operational networks or through the sustained periodic measurement at fixed stations) progressing towards more operational validation procedures.
-Even in these optimal cases, operational validation is mainly limited to model best estimate solutions, and generation of end-user metrics or uncertainty estimation is still missing, but in the long-term evolution roadmaps.
+This is the case in Spain of ocean model systems from different state and regional government agencies: i.e. Puertos del Estado (SAMOA; Sotillo et al., 2019; García-León et al., 2022), SOCIB (WMOP; Mourre et al., 2018), MeteoGalicia (MG; Costa et al., 2012) or the case of the Marine Institute ocean forecasting systems in Ireland (Nagy et al., 2020), with coastal systems focused on very limited, highly monitored bay areas.
+In these cases, usually they take advantage of synergies of the combination of high-resolution model solutions and operational observational data sources (the in situ operational observational capacity being developed by running operational networks or through the sustained periodic measurement at fixed stations) progressing towards more operational validation procedures.
+Even in these optimal cases, operational validation is mainly limited to model best-estimate solutions, and generation of end-user metrics or uncertainty estimation is still missing but is still in the long-term evolution roadmaps.

-260 5 Summary, conclusions and Outlook.
+5 Summary, conclusions and outlook

-This paper reviews the status in the validation of operational ocean forecasting products.
+This paper reviews the status of the validation of operational ocean forecasting products.
 Recent advancements in the field of operational oceanographic services have significantly contributed to scientific research on model validation.
-This is achieved by the OOFS individually, but also through coordinated efforts, such as those developed within Copernicus Marine and other international initiatives, like the evolution of GODAE to OceanPredict.
+This is achieved by the OOFS individually but also through coordinated efforts, such as those developed within the Copernicus Marine Service and other international initiatives, like the evolution of GODAE to OceanPredict.

-The crucial role of observations in ocean model validation is discussed, highlighting how gaps in observational capabilities significantly impact the validation processes in OOFS.
+The crucial role of observations in ocean model validation is discussed, highlighting how gaps in observational capabilities significantly impact the validation processes in OOFSs.
 These limitations particularly affect the validation of essential ocean variables at specific temporal scales and in certain regions, such as shelf areas and coastal zones.
-Most model validation systems primarily rely on observations from fleets of floats, drifters, fixed in-situ mooring platforms, coastal tide gauges, and satellite remote sensed data products.
-It is pointed how there are notable differences between the validation of global/basin systems and more coastal-focused ones.
-Some observational data sources, such as ARGO, are crucial for validating global, basin, and regional systems, however, are less relevant for coastal systems due to coverage limitations.
-Similarly, while satellite products are commonly used for validating global, basin, and regional OOFS, their use is more constrained in coastal OOFS with much smaller coastal model domains.
+Most model validation systems primarily rely on observations from fleets of floats, drifters, fixed in situ mooring platforms, coastal tide gauges and satellite remote sensed data products.
+It is pointed out how there are notable differences between the validation of global/basin systems and more coastal-focused ones.
+Some observational data sources, such as Argo, are crucial for validating global, basin and regional systems; however, they are less relevant for coastal systems due to coverage limitations.
+Similarly, while satellite products are commonly used for validating global, basin and regional OOFSs, their use is more constrained in coastal OOFSs, with much smaller coastal model domains.

 Across EOVs there are also significant differences.
-The assessment of physical parameters is more developed than the one for biogeochemistry parameters; Being the lack of biogeochemistry observations certainly a shortcoming for the validation of biogeochemical models.
+The assessment of physical parameters is more developed than the one for biogeochemistry parameters, the lack of biogeochemistry observations certainly being a shortcoming for the validation of biogeochemical models.
 Generally, it is seen that model validation tends to prioritize surface layers over the rest of the water column.
 Likewise, there are significant regional differences, and coastal areas are not always the most prioritized.
-Indeed, the ARGO network shifted the traditional favored focused on coastal and on-shelf areas to open ocean.
+Indeed, the Argo network shifted the traditional favoured focused on coastal and on-shelf areas to open ocean.
 Among the physical EOVs, temperature is the most widely sampled and therefore validated.
-Ocean current, particularly the near surface one, is a critical parameter for many applications, however, it is less well-monitored and then less validated.
-Recently, the scatter in-situ monitoring has been reinforced locally in coastal zones with HF radar systems.
-For sea level, the regional modeling solutions are typically validated with satellite altimetry, while comparisons of coastal OOFS model products and in-situ sea-level measurements from tide gauges are also quite common.
+Ocean current, particularly the near surface one, is a critical parameter for many applications; however, it is less well monitored and thus less validated.
+Recently, the scatter in situ monitoring has been reinforced locally in coastal zones with HF radar systems.
+For sea level, the regional modelling solutions are typically validated with satellite altimetry, while comparisons of coastal OOFS model products and in situ sea level measurements from tide gauges are also quite common.
 Lastly, simulated sea ice parameters are primarily validated with satellite remote sensing.